yandex-cloud/docs/en/compute/operations/instance-groups/delete.md

   1. Delete the instance group:

       ```
-      $ {{ yc-compute-ig }} delete --name first-instance-group
+      $ yc compute instance-group delete --name first-instance-group
       ```

-      {{ ig-name }} starts the operation to delete the instance group.
+      Instance Groups starts the operation to delete the instance group.

 - API

-  Use the [delete](../../api-ref/InstanceGroup/delete.md) API method.
+  Use the [delete](../../../_api-ref/compute/api-ref/InstanceGroup/delete.md) API method.

-  To request a list of available groups, use the [listInstances](../../api-ref/InstanceGroup/listInstances.md) method.
+  To request a list of available groups, use the [listInstances](../../../_api-ref/compute/api-ref/InstanceGroup/listInstances.md) method.

 {% endlist %}